- Sermon Notes

-John had been exiled to the island of Patmos by the Roman Emperor Domitian who was concerned because the church was growing and beginning to influence the Empire.
+John had been exiled to the island of Patmos by the Roman Emperor Domitian who was concerned because the church was growing, and their teaching was influence the Empire of Rome.

 John wrote that he was in the Spirit on the Lord’s day and heard a voice like the sound of a trumpet, saying, “Write in a book what you see, and send it to the seven churches.”

 John turned to see the voice that was speaking, and having turned, he saw seven golden lampstands; and in the middle of the lampstands there stood One like the Son of Man, His voice like the sound of many waters.
 In His right hand He held seven stars, and His face was like the sun shining in strength.